harrymkt/zluinav/content/docs/macros/translator.md

 Imported as `tran`.

 ## get
 This method will search the TOML file containing translation for each language set in the config.
 The folder to search is base on the `config.extra.tr_path`.
-By default, it's langs.
+By default, it is langs.
 Directory searching is as follows:
 - Searches in the directory where the config.toml file is located.
 - If it is not found, searches in the theme directory.
 The theme directory means the directory which your current theme lives.